eliellis/celltzer/README.md

 # excelsior

 Transform .xlsx files into template formatted HTML with ease!
+Supports handlebars, EJS, and pug out of the box.

 ## Install